tito-arch/BABC-2/content/posts/microsoft-copilot.md

 image = "/uploads/silicon-valley-bank-1-2.jpg"

 +++
 The Ai war continues, and the best is yet to come.
-The same week after Google announced integrating their workspace with generative AI was still the same week that **Microsoft** announced that they will be releasing **Microsoft copilot** which will be embedded inside **Word, PowerPoint, Excel, Outlook, Microsoft Teams**, and **Microsoft business chat** and pretty much every tool that Microsoft owns you won't miss a sprinkle of some AI features.
+The same week after Google announced integrating their workspace with generative AI, was still the same week that **Microsoft** announced that they will be releasing **Microsoft copilot** which will be embedded inside **Word, PowerPoint, Excel, Outlook, Microsoft Teams**, and **Microsoft business chat** and pretty much every tool that Microsoft owns you won't miss a sprinkle of some AI features.
 This comes after OpenAI released ChatGPT 4 which is an advancement of the GPT 3.5 The reason why open AI first announced the model and then Microsoft followed is because the same gpt4 will be integrated with this Microsoft tools, in what they are calling **Microsoft co-pilot.**

 {{< youtube 6DaJVZBXETE >}}